mohitpai/journey-optimizer.en/help/using/building-journeys/condition-activity.md

 The default cap is 1000.

 The counter applies only to the selected journey version.
-The counter resets to zero after one month, after a new journey version or on a duplicate version of the journey.
+The counter resets to zero when the journey is duplicated or when a new version is created.
 After a reset, the entering profiles take the nominal path again until the counter limit is reached.

 When profile cap is defined on a recurring journey, the counter does not reset after each recurrence.